Kong/docs.konghq.com/app/plugins/response-transformer.md

   Plugins: /plugins
 ---

-Transform the response sent by the server on the fly on Kong, before returning the response to the client.
+Transform the response sent by the upstream server on the fly on Kong, before returning the response to the client.

 ---